jvlad/zZshFramework/Readme.md

 Function name should be written in a camelCase with the `-` before each parameter

 E. g.
-1. `printWarning-message` means that the function expects a single parameter with 'message' semantics
+`printWarning-message` means that the function expects a single parameter with 'message' semantics

-2. `print-prefix-message` – the function expects two parameters: the prefix and the message
+`print-prefix-message` – the function expects two parameters: the prefix and the message

+#### Function Naming Interpretation
+`...-file-...` – the **full path** to a file is expected as an argument
+`...-fileName-...` – the **last part** of a file's full path is expected as an argument
+`...-dir-...` – the **full path** to a directory is expected as an argument
+`...-dirName-...` – the **last part** of a directory's full path is expected as an argument
+`is...` – a function that is expected to return non-zero code under certain conditions

 Other details of the applied style are demonstrated below: